scvalex/ltc/docs/final.md

 exist. \url{https://en.wikipedia.org/w/index.php?title=Special:Cite&page=Two-phase_commit_protocol&id=559848750}}.
 This implies that if even one of the other nodes is unreachable, no changes can be made.
-In other words, the clustering mechanism for relational databases is not partition tolerant.
+In other words, the clustering mechanism for relational databases prevents them from being available at all times.

 Although we described the above problem in terms of a clustered database, it effectively boils down to a decision problem: when one